 Not everyone gets implantation cramps and bleeding when they first become pregnant.

-28 percent of those that had spotting and light bleeding also reported pain.
+28 percent of those who had spotting and light bleeding also reported pain.
 54 percent of those with heavy bleeding also experienced pain.

 Not everyone has cramps during implantation.
 And for those that do, the cramps may be mild or moderate.